Maxoplata/string-thing-ruby/README.md

 encodedPasswordAttempt = StringThing.new(stringThingPattern).encode(passwordAttempt)

 # Hash the encoded password attempt with bcrypt
-hashedPasswordAttempt = BCrypt::Engine.hash_secret(encodedPassword, salt, cost: 12)
+hashedPasswordAttempt = BCrypt::Engine.hash_secret(encodedPasswordAttempt, salt, cost: 12)

 # Compare the hashed password attempt to the stored hashed password
 if (hashedPasswordAttempt == hashedPassword)